Tony Sartain, MBA

 The Technology

-This site is a working demonstration of on-demand scripting with server-resident PHP code.
-The code tightly integrates computed data with text, spewing forth natural-sounding narrative output with flawless grammar and syntax.
-The birthdays, history section and the text below--which all change daily--are from databases created in-house.
-The financial and weather data are imported on-demand at page generation time.
-All the other information, including calendar, sun, moon and star stuff, is rendered by several hundred lines of custom code at the time the page request reaches the server.
+This site is a working demonstration of on-demand PHP scripting.
+The code tightly integrates computed and imported data with text, spewing forth natural-sounding narrative output with flawless syntax.
+The birthdays, history section and the text below--which all change daily--are from an in-house database.
+Raw data used in the financial and weather sections is imported at page generation time.
+All the other data, particularly the celestial stuff, is derived and rendered by several hundred lines of code at the time the page request reaches the server.
 THIS SITE IS SELF-MAINTAINING.
 The daily content updates at midnight CDT.
 The weather target is -96.852/32.847.

 Email: tony@tonysartain.com